 the my data than with privacy issues and with the fact that I consider Facebook not the right place to share, learn and debate about ideas because it’s a toilet.

-Social Book Post Manager & Delete All Facebook Post.
+Social Book Post Manager & Delete All Facebook Post (no longer online).
 Specially the latter one.
 Anyhow, I have to pass the scripts several times and usually the best results are yield when you go year by year.
 In the end, you have to delete by hand of the posts because they need more than hot water to get rid of them . ↩